Dependency Injection with .NET: the difference between the Add, TryAdd and TryAddEnumerable methods

 builder.Services.TryAddEnumerable(secondDescriptor);

-With this implementation, only the two first services will be registered because the uniqueness of the TryAddEnumerable method is based on the combination of the service type and the implementation type, in opposite to the TryAdd method for which the uniqueness is only based on the service type.
-So with the TryAddEnumerable method, when in our example we try to register our second service description for the second time, the Dependency Injection container checks if he already has this combination or not, which is the case here, so he just skip this registration.
+With this implementation, only the first two services will be registered because the uniqueness of the TryAddEnumerable method is based on the combination of the service type and the implementation type, as opposed to the TryAdd method, for which the uniqueness is only based on the service type.
+So with the TryAddEnumerable method, when in our example we try to register our second service description for the second time, the Dependency Injection container checks whether it already has this combination or not, which is the case here, so it just skips this registration.

-Note that the uniqueness check is lifetime agnostic, it means that you can't register the same combination of service type and implementation event if the second one has a different lifetime that de first.
+Note that the uniqueness check is lifetime agnostic; it means that you can't register the same combination of service type and implementation even if the second one has a different lifetime than the first.

 Assume we have this code: